sibelius/relay-workshop/README.md

 - route - custom routing solution until react-router supports render as you fetch
 - server - graphql server used on demo and workshop exercises
 - test - test utilities to make tests easy
-- ui - minit design system to be used on demo and workshop exercises
+- ui - mini design system to be used on demo and workshop exercises
 - web - demo app - mini social network
 - webpack - shared webpack config for the demo and workshop exercises